How to Install Sysdig on Debian 12/11/10

 • Esc or q: Quit cSysdig or close the current menu.

-Step 4: Creating Custom Views in cSysdig
+Creating Custom Views in cSysdig

-Just like with Sysdig, you can create custom views in cSysdig to focus on specific metrics and data points relevant to your needs.
+Like with Sysdig, you can create custom views in cSysdig to focus on specific metrics and data points relevant to your needs.
 To create a custom view, follow these steps:

 1. Press F2 or type :addview to open the “Add View” menu.